Dither: Applications

 One common application of dithering is to more accurately display graphics containing a greater range of colors than the display hardware is capable of showing.
 For example, dithering might be used in order to display a photographic image containing millions of colors on video hardware that is only capable of showing 256 colors at a time.
 The 256 available colors would be used to generate a dithered approximation of the original image.
 Without dithering, the colors in the original image would be quantized to the closest available color, resulting in a displayed image that is a poor representation of the original.

 The very earliest uses were to reduce images to 1-bit black and white.
 This may have been done for printing even earlier than for bit-mapped video graphics.
-It was common for making images to display on 1-bit video displays for X and Apollo and similar Unix workstations.
-The dithering was usually pre-computed and only the dithered image was stored, computation and memory were far too limited to compute it "live".
+It was common for preparing images to display on 1-bit video displays for X and Apollo and similar Unix workstations.
+The dithering was usually pre-computed and only the dithered image was stored; computation and memory were far too limited to compute it live.

 An example home computer users may have seen was emulation of lower resolution CGA 4 color graphics on higher resolution monochrome Hercules graphics cards, with the colors being translated to ordered dither patterns.

 Some liquid-crystal displays use temporal dithering to achieve a similar effect.
 By alternating each pixel's color value rapidly between two approximate colors in the panel's color space, a display panel that natively supports only 18-bit color (6 bits per channel) can represent a 24-bit color image (8 bits per channel).

 Dithering such as this, in which the computer's display hardware is the primary limitation on color depth, is commonly employed in software such as web browsers.
 Since a web browser may be retrieving graphical elements from an external source, it may be necessary for the browser to perform dithering on images with too many colors for the available display.
-It was due to problems with dithering that a color palette known as the web-safe color palette was identified, for use in choosing colors that would not be dithered on systems capable of displaying only 256 colors simultaneously.
+It was due to problems with dithering that a color palette known as the web-safe color palette was identified for use in choosing colors that would not be dithered on systems capable of displaying only 256 colors simultaneously.